maui-software/maui-software/CONTRIBUTING.md

 only if they pass code style validations by Codacy and Code Rabbit.

 To locally check compliance with the standards, pylint and black libraries are installed in dev group.
-Use the following commands verify and modify yout code:
+Use the following commands to verify and modify your code:

 1. Verify standards: